Learn About Medical Liens and What They Mean for Your Case

 Subrogation

 A legal technique in which one party takes on the role and obligations of another party.
-For example, an insurance company can take on the role of a plaintiff in a personal injury case in order to have a right to the settlement award paid by the defendant for medical expenses.
+For example, an insurance company can take on the role of a plaintiff in a personal injury case to have a right to the settlement award paid by the defendant for medical expenses.